Des Moines Workplace Injury Lawyers

 Employers, in many cases, do provide their injured employees with compensation to help them cover the cost of their injuries, losses, and recovery.
 Sometimes, workers can face some opposition or difficulty when attempting to obtain the fair workers’ compensation that they need at the time of their injury, even from an insured employer.
 Employers and insurance companies have been known to deny, delay unjustly, and reduce claims by exploiting legal loopholes or even by just ignoring the law.

 We have assisted injured workers in the Des Moines area for years, and we will fight to protect your rights.
-The people that we represent are like family to us – they are our friends and neighbors who need help.
 We have the experience, track record, and client satisfaction to be able to deal with difficult employers so that you can get the compensation that you deserve.
 We work diligently so that neither you or your family has to suffer negative long-term financial consequences.

 If you or someone you love has been injured while at your workplace, you may qualify for compensation for your suffering.
 The Des Moines workplace injury lawyers of LaMarca Law Group, P.C. can help you learn more about your rights in this situation.
 Please call our offices today at (515) 225-2600to speak with one of our qualified representatives about your situation.
 We will evaluate your case and be your advocates!